nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide-2017.4.md

 # NVDA Add-on Development Guide

-* Latest version: February 2018 for NVDA 2018.1
+* Latest version: December 2017 for NVDA 2017.4

 ## Authors, Contributions, and Copyright

 This guide was originally written by Joseph Lee, and is shaped by the NVDA user and developer community.
 We welcome your feedback and contributions.

-NVDA is copyright 2006-2018 NV Access Limited.
+NVDA is copyright 2006-2017 NV Access Limited.
 Microsoft Windows, Microsoft Office, Win32 API, and other Microsoft  products are copyright Microsoft Corporation. the IAccessible package is copyright by IBM and the Linux Foundation.
 Python is copyright by Python Software Foundation.
 Other products mentioned are copyrighted by their respective copyright holders.

 ## Introduction